Concentrations at VDS

-- Vocationally Relevant.
+- Vocationally relevant.
 Students are provided an opportunity to engage their vocational interests and sense of call, develop religious leadership capacities and deepen the knowledge needed to critically, thoughtfully, and creatively engage in ministry in all its forms.

 - Interdisciplinary.
 Concentrations are comprised of courses selected from across the curriculum.
 The interdisciplinary foci of the concentration strengthen students’ capacity to make the connection between disciplines in the curriculum and the practice of ministry.

 - Intersectional in content and analysis.
-The intersectional nature of the concentrations help students become cognizant of the social factors that shape experience in society.
+The intersectional lens of the concentrations help students become cognizant of the social factors that shape experience in society.
 Students learn critical social analysis and religious reflection that informs transformative responses in the embodiment of vocation.

 - Black Religion and Culture Studies